Jorge Soler Preview, Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.87 team ERA ranks sixth among all MLB pitching staffs.
+- The Padres have a 3.86 team ERA that ranks fifth among all MLB pitching staffs.

-- Padres pitchers combine to surrender 139 home runs (1.1 per game), the 10th-fewest in baseball.
+- Padres pitchers combine to allow 140 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- The righty last appeared on Wednesday against the Baltimore Orioles, when he tossed five scoreless innings while giving up three hits.
+- The left-hander last pitched on Thursday against the Baltimore Orioles, when he tossed six innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.